Kamogawa Seaworld 鴨川シーワールド

 The park isn't just for seeing the animals.
 It opened in 1970 to promote marine research and preservation.
 Since its opening, it has been breeding and training dolphins, seals, and other sea animals.
 Kamogawa Seaworld carries out collaborative research and information sharing with other preservation organizations in Japan and around the world.

 Pick up a unique gift

-The gift shops include an array of products that you can only find at Kamogawa Seaworld, especially products related to the park's beluga whales.
+The gift shops include an array of products that you can only find at Kamogawa Seaworld, especially products related to the park's orca and beluga whales.
 The most popular gifts for kids include unique stuffed sea animals and plastic figurines.

 Explore the area a little deeper